darrenjmcpherson/rememberTheApplePy/README.md

 ## Client
-Is where the frontend app is.
+Is the frontend app that will connect to the REST API.

+### Spec
+* NPM
+* ReactJS
+* HTML/CSS Framework ??

 ### Components
 There will be two high level components: